imldresden/GIAnT/README.md

 ### Prereqisites.

 GIAnT is plattform-independent and based on libavg.
-It also uses sqlite.
+We have tested it under Mac and Linux.
+Still, there should be little to no OS-specific code; porting it should be a matter of adjusting the make process and possibly some minor source code changes.

 So, first install the development version of libavg as detailed on one of these pages: